namikazi25/Ecohack/README.md

 - **API Key Missing**
   Make sure your `.env` file contains `OPENAI_API_KEY`.

-## 🌍 Contributing

-We welcome contributions!
-Feel free to fork the repository, make changes, and submit a pull request.
-Whether it’s bug fixes, new features, or documentation improvements, all contributions help grow EcoBot’s capabilities.

----

-## 📜 License

-This project is released as open-source.
-Feel free to use, modify, and distribute it under the terms specified in the repository.

----

 <p align="center">
   <strong>Thank you for using EcoBot!
 Together, let's explore and protect our planet's biodiversity. 🌏</strong>